indigo-sword/project-octopus/README.md

 - [ ] Level editor
 - [ ] Game Documentation

+#### Contributors

+**Be the first to contribute!**

+- We would love to have someone contribute to our project.
+If you want to be the first, please feel free to fork the repository and submit a pull request.
+Check out the [Contributing to the project](#contributing-to-the-project) section for more information.

 #### License

-##### Defend free software!
+**Defend free software!**

 - This project uses GNU GPL v3.0.
-Check the LICENSE file for more information.
+Check the license file of this repository for more information: [License](https://github.com/indigo-sword/project-octopus/blob/main/LICENSE).